 “Miss Evelyn got married against Lady B’s wishes last month.
 As far as we can judge, a very unsatisfactory young man whose only living is an occasional book.
 Time alone will show of course.”

-The marriage ended after She-Evelyn (as the Waugh scholars call her) had an affair with a mutual friend of theirs named John Heygate, prompting Ethel to refer to her in another letter as “wicked Miss E”!
-In fact, all of Lady Burghclere’s daughters appear to have caused their mother some considerable anguish in their choice of partners and lifestyles.
+The marriage ended after She-Evelyn (as the Waugh scholars call her) had an affair with a mutual friend of theirs named John Heygate, prompting Ethel to refer to her in another letter as “wicked Miss E”.
+In fact, all of Lady Burghclere’s daughters appear to have caused their mother some considerable concern in their choice of partners and lifestyles.

 As well as being a mother to four rather errant daughters, the wife of a Baron and the elder sister of the renowned 5th Earl of Carnarvon, Lady Burghclere was also an amateur biographer.
 She published a number of biographies of famous English historical figures including George Villiers, 2nd Duke of Buckingham.
 She was also a great letter writer and a would-be novelist.